bonitasoft/bonita-doc/md/event-handlers.md

     public boolean isInterested(SEvent event) {
         if (technicalLoggerService.isLoggable(this.getClass(), technicalLogSeverity)) {
             technicalLoggerService.log(this.getClass(), technicalLogSeverity,
                     "ExampleHandler - event "
                             + event.getType()
-            + " - asks if we are interested in handling this event instance";
+                            + " - asks if we are interested in handling this event instance");
         }

         // add your business logic here